Dental implants consultation at Compass Dental Care in Darwin

 A dental implant consists of three parts: a small titanium post that is surgically placed into the jawbone, an abutment that connects to the post, and a custom-made porcelain crown that sits on top.
 Once placed, the titanium post fuses with your bone through a process called osseointegration, creating an incredibly stable base for the replacement tooth.

-At Compass Dental Care in Darwin, we handle the entire dental implant process in-house — from your initial 3D imaging and treatment planning through to surgical placement and final crown fitting.
-Led by Dr Thien Pham, our team uses computer-guided implant placement for precision and predictable outcomes.
+At Compass Dental Care in Parap, we handle the entire dental implant process in-house — from your initial 3D imaging and treatment planning through to surgical placement and final crown fitting.
+Dr Thien Pham completed a postgraduate diploma in oral surgery, giving him the advanced surgical training to place implants with precision at our Darwin practice.
+We serve patients from across Darwin, including Fannie Bay, Stuart Park, Larrakeyah, The Gardens, and Winnellie.

 Why Choose Dental Implants Over Other Options?